shakedshoshan/ort-assigment/README.md

 **Integration**: The component uses the `useCreateQuestion` hook internally for API communication and state management, ensuring consistent error handling and loading states across the application.

+#### AI Summary Feature

+The AI Summary feature allows teachers to generate intelligent analysis of student responses using OpenAI's language models.
+This feature is integrated into the Question View page and provides powerful insights into student understanding.

+**Key Features**:
+- **Custom Instructions**: Teachers can provide specific instructions for how to analyze the responses
+- **Real-time Generation**: AI summary is generated on-demand with loading indicators
+- **Persistent Display**: Summary remains visible until manually cleared
+- **Responsive Design**: Works seamlessly on all device sizes
+- **Accessibility**: Full keyboard navigation and screen reader support

+**Usage Flow**:
+1. Teacher navigates to Question View (`/teacher/questions/:id`)
+2. Clicks "Summary with AI" button (available for questions with answers)
+3. Enters custom instructions in the modal dialog
+4. Clicks "Generate Summary" to send request to AI service
+5. Views the generated summary in a dedicated section
+6. Can clear the summary to generate a new one

+**Frontend Implementation**:
+- **Summary Button**: Available for both open and closed questions
+- **Instructions Modal**: Modal dialog for entering custom summary instructions
+- **Summary Display**: Dedicated section showing the AI-generated summary
+- **Error Handling**: Comprehensive error handling with user-friendly messages
+- **Custom Hook**: `useSummarizeAnswers` hook for API communication
+- **State Management**: Modal visibility, instructions, summary, loading, and error states

+**API Integration**:
+- **Endpoint**: `POST /api/v1/ai/summarize`
+- **Request Format**: JSON with context and student answers
+- **Response Format**: JSON with generated summary
+- **Error Handling**: Comprehensive error states and user feedback
+- **Loading States**: Visual indicators during API calls

 ## Backend API

 The backend is a FastAPI server that provides a REST API for managing classroom questions and student answers.